 1. This routine returns a .true. value for those indices that are strictly owned by the current process, excluding the halo indices psb_is_local -

 call psb_is_local(x, desc_a)

-\mathbf{x} Integer index.
+x Integer index.

+Scope: local

+Type: required

+Intent: in.

 Specified as: a scalar integer.